General Info & Policies

 How COVID-19 Affects the Following Open Meeting Policy

-Due to the coronavirus outbreak, we are conducting these meetings via Zoom.
-Because our audio and/or video conferencing capabilities do not give us the ability to separate or distinguish between open and closed portions of our meetings, we will be unable to offer public access to them as long as COVID-19 remains a threat to public health.
+Due to the coronavirus outbreak, DPM conducts Board and committee meetings via Zoom.
 Interested parties may send an inquiry to firstname.lastname@example.org to request participation.
 Note that portions of the meeting may remain closed to the public, in accordance with provisions of the Communications Act of 1934.

 We will post minutes of board and committee meetings to this site as they are approved.
 For more information, call (302) 857-7096.